centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/how-to-guides/telegraf.md

 apt-get -y install telegraf
 ```

-You must then configure the telegraf opentelemetry output.
+You must then configure the Telegraf OpenTelemetry output.
-You must uncomment this paragraph or recreate a configuration file with just these lines:
+You must uncomment this paragraph or recreate a configuration file with just the following lines:

 ```
 # [[outputs.opentelemetry]]
 #   ## Override the default (localhost:4317) OpenTelemetry gRPC service